Choum28/Recalbox-Clcd/README.md

 ### Prerequisites

-You will need an CLCD I2c like the HD44780 with rom A00 (Ascii support + japanese characters) or A02 (Ascii + European Characters)
+You will need an CLCD I2C like the HD44780 with rom A00 (Ascii support + japanese characters) or A02 (Ascii + European Characters)

 ![ ](http://i.imgur.com/YrDDhwUm.jpg)

 ### Raspberry Pi I2C GPIO Pinout

-Connection of the I2c to a raspberry pi 3
+Connection of the I2C to a Raspberry Pi 3

 ![ ](http://i.imgur.com/NKswbgr.png)